RunestoneInteractive/rs/docs/source/developing.rst

 **nginx** The nginx project uses nginx as the traffic director to route requests across the various servers that comprise the Runestone system.

+The ``docker-compose.yml`` file defines a **composed application**  However docker compose allows you use several compose files together to include or exclude various services depending on your needs.
+You may or may not want all of these projects in your setup.
+There are three scenarios that we try to support out of the box.

+1. A local installation of postgresql + runestone + bookserver + job + rsmanage + nginx.
+This setup could be used for development work on many aspects of runestone or even as a small production environment to support a few classes.
+This is supported by using just the ``docker-compose.yml`` file.
+2. A local installation of postgresql with everything mentioned above + the author server and worker server.
+This is pretty close to how we run in production on Runestone Academy.
+The author server nice if you have several authors contributing to a Runestone installation, and don't want to have to maintain and build all of the books.
+This is supported by using ``docker-compose.yml`` and ``author.compose.yml`` files.
+3. A composed app that includes all of the above where the postgresql database is part of the composed application.
+This is supported by using ``docker-compose.yml`` and ``author.compose.yml`` and ``db.compose.yml`` files.

 Project File Structure
 ----------------------